it-at-m/dave-frontend/stack/README.md

 * PgAdmin

-When this infrastructure is up and running, basis configuration is needed to start DAVE [dave-backend](https://github.com/it-at-m/dave-backend) and [dave-frontend](https://github.com/it-at-m/dave-frontend) with profiles "docker,no-security,sample" to see a sample counting station with a sample count imported into the database and index.
+When this infrastructure is up and running, basis configuration is needed to start DAVE [dave-backend](https://github.com/it-at-m/dave-backend) and [dave-frontend](https://github.com/it-at-m/dave-frontend) to see a sample counting station with a sample count imported into the database and index.
 Afterwards you can inspect the sample data in the DAVe UI.

 Here are the steps to install the necessary stack to run the application: